AdaCore/spark2014/docs/ug/gnatprove.rst

-* The previous toolset required the insertion of lengthy :ref:`Loop Invariants`, totalling 43 loop invariant elements (some of them quite complex), while |GNATprove| currently requires only 7 simple loop invariants stating which components of a record are not modified in the loop.
+* The previous toolset required the insertion of lengthy :ref:`Loop Invariants`, totalling 43 loop invariant elements (some of them quite complex), while |GNATprove| currently requires only 1 simple loop invariant stating which components of a record are not modified in the loop.
+  This is partly due to |GNATprove| now being able to generate loop invariants for unmodified record components (see :ref:`Automatically Generated Loop Invariants`).

 * The previous toolset generated a Verification Condition for each path leading to a run-time check or an assertion.
 This lead to the generation of 367 VCs